rickbutton/articulus/README.md

 ## Usage

 Usage of Articulus will be slightly different depending on the backend used.
+Some backends have more or less features.

 ### DiffBot

     Articulus.backend = :diffbot
     article = Articulus.parse("http://news.somewebsite.com/article.html", :token => "DIFFBOT_TOKEN")
     puts article[:title]
-    puts article[:text]
+    puts article[:text

+DiffBot also provides an option to view their confidence rating on an article.
+Just set `:stats` to `true` in the `parse` method.

+    article = Articulus.parse("http://news.somewebsite.com/article.html", :token => "DIFFBOT_TOKEN", :stats => true)
+	confidence = article[:confidence]

 ## Contributing